simondrue/castle/README.md

 ```

 To see a full example of how to do this with real world data, please see
-[the full vignette](articles/castle.html) which goes through a full
+`vignette("castle")` which goes through a full analysis of a real world
-analysis of a real world dataset.
+dataset.